(Those usages people keep telling you are wrong but which are actually standard in English.)

 Ending a sentence with a preposition

 A fine example of an artificial “rule” which ignores standard usage.
 The famous witticism usually attributed to Winston Churchill makes the point well: “This is the sort of English up with which I will not put.”
-Jack Lynch has some sensible comments on this issue.
 If you think you know the originalversion of this saying, click here.

 Beginning a sentence with a conjunction